bsommerfeld/pathetic/README.md

 ---

-### The Story Behind the Name
+## The Story Behind the Name

-The name **"pathetic"** is a tongue-in-cheek reminder of the project's humble beginnings.
+The name **"path-etic"** is a tongue-in-cheek reminder of the project's humble beginnings.
 What started as a simple pathfinder quickly evolved into a highly-optimized engine.
 We kept the name as a testament to that journey and as a humorous contrast to its powerful capabilities.

+**Pathetic-Bukkit** (https://github.com/bsommerfeld/pathetic-bukkit) was also an early part of this project, developed in collaboration with [@Ollie](https://github.com/olijeffers0n), who co-founded Pathetic and contributed significantly in its initial stages.